jkiala2/SOC/OpenCTI/README.md

 Access the web interface: Once the services are running, you can access the OpenCTI user interface at the following address: **http://localhost:8080** (by default).

+user: admin@opencti.io
+password=changeme

+You have to modify them in the .env file by doing nano .env

 # 2. Connector Configuration

 OpenCTI allows the integration of several connectors to retrieve Threat Intelligence data from different sources.
 These connectors enable the platform to be fed with real-time threat information.